snknitin/Linux_learn/README.md

         # m h dom mon dow command    minutes hours date_of_month month(JAN/1)  day_of_week(0/SUN)
         20 23 1 JUN 0 echo "Hello"   # Spacing doesn't matter as long as there is a gap.
 You can use * for the values for every minute

+You can use `,` to have multiple values for a column.
+0,15,30,45 for minutes or \*/15 to run every 15 minutes. \*/3 for dom will be every third day etc.

+* Try looking at crontab.guru